Penske office shooting

 2010 mass shooting in Georgia, U.S.

 On January 12, 2010, three people were killed and two others critically injured in a shooting at a Penske truck rental business in the city of Kennesaw, Georgia, United States.
 One of the injured victims died in 2013 from complications of his injuries.
 The shooter, Jesse James Warren, was arrested after the incident.
 Warren was indefinitely committed to a psychiatric facility in 2017.

 Shooting

 The shooter, Jesse James Warren, a 60-year-old former employee, walked into the Penske truck rental business Tuesday afternoon wearing camouflage.
 He opened fire with a 9mm handgun, shooting five, shooting at least three of the victims in the head.
 Four victims were employees, another was a customer.
 One victim died at the scene.
 The other four victims were transported in critical condition to WellStar Kennestone Hospital.
 Another victim died at the hospital the same day.
 Roberto Gonzalez, an employee, died the next day.
 Joshua Holbrook and Zachariah Werner were shot multiple times, but initially survived, though they were both paralyzed.
 Warren was arrested less than a mile away after he left in a red Chevrolet S-10 truck.
 The police found ammo and two firearms on Warren when he was arrested, and additional ammo and more than 10 firearms in his home.
+The victims killed at the scene were: Van Springer, 59, Jaider Marulanda, 43, and Roberto Gonzalez, 31.